On the Theory of Bias Tuning in Event Cameras: Event Camera Biases

+Two additional parameters control internal low-pass (LPF) and high-pass (HPF) filters within each pixel.
+After converting incoming light into an electrical signal, the pixel passes this signal through both filters before evaluating whether an event should be generated.
+These parameters are labeled \textquotedblleft bias\_fo\textquotedblright{} (LPF) and \textquotedblleft bias\_hpf\textquotedblright{} (HPF), which we denote by $l$ and $h$, respectively.

-In general, increasing the latter two parameters tunes the camera to pass higher frequencies of the signal and to block lower ones.
-In other words, increasing $L$ means that we allow more high frequencies to pass, causing the camera to report more events from the signal, but to increase background event rate (i.e. the noise) as well.
-From the other hand, increasing $H$ blocks more small frequencies, causing the camera to report less events from the signal, and to reduce the noise.
-In general, there is not an obvious known way to connect between these two biases and the signal frequencies blocked by the filters.
+In general, increasing these parameters shifts the frequency response toward higher frequencies.
+Increasing $l$ allows more high-frequency components to pass, leading to more signal events but also higher background activity.
+Increasing $h$, on the other hand, suppresses low-frequency components, reducing both signal events and noise.
+The precise relationship between these biases and the effective frequency response, however, is not well characterized.

-The last parameter controls the refractory period of the pixels, which is the time between the pixel reported its last event, and the time that the pixel will be able to report another one.
-The main purpose of this feature is to avoid the camera from reporting events that are caused by internal noise of the pixel after reporting an event.
-In addition, it reduces the event rate caused by hot pixels, i.e. sensitive pixels that report relatively a large amount of events that are caused by internal noise.
-This feature is not intrinsic to the way event camera works, and idealy, this issue should be solved by improving the stabilization of the pixels themselves.
-Even now, one can see that in EVK4-HD this is almost non-issue, and the default refractory period is quite low, ranging between 10-100 microseconds \cite{key-17}, while the event rate caused by hot pixels is negligible.
-Therefore, we do not refer to this parameter in this paper.
+The final parameter controls the refractory period of each pixel---the minimum time between consecutive events.
+Its main purpose is to suppress spurious activity caused by internal noise and to limit events from \textquotedblleft hot pixels,\textquotedblright{} which generate abnormally high activity.
+This mechanism is not intrinsic to event-camera operation and ideally would be unnecessary with perfect pixel stability.
+In practice, for the EVK4-HD model, this effect is quite low: the default refractory period is relatively short (on the order of 10--100 microseconds \cite{key-17}), and the contribution of hot pixels is negligible.
+Therefore, we do not consider this parameter in this work.

-Hence in general we are left with 4 degrees of freedom in our multi-variable optimization problem: two for the parameters that control the sensitivity of the camera, and two for the parameters that control the internal LPF and HPF.
+We are thus left with four degrees of freedom: two controlling sensitivity $(p,n)$ and two governing the internal filtering $(l,h)$.